asiakay/asiakay/README.md

   - how to save the changes in the local repository after files have been added to the staging area // `git commit -m "description of your changes"`
   - how to send the saved local changes to the main branch of a repository // `git push origin master`
   - how to check which files were saved to the staging area and which files were not // `git status`
-  - how to view, add, and delete remote connections to and from other remote repositories // `git remote` + [additional commands depending on action](https://www.atlassian.com/git/tutorials/syncing#git-remote)
+  - how to view, add, and delete remote connections to and from other remote repositories // `git remote` + [commands](https://www.atlassian.com/git/tutorials/syncing#git-remote)

-  -
-  -
-  -
-  -     for viewing files and collaborating with
+  - how to do CRUD operations on branches // `git branch` + [commands](https://www.atlassian.com/git/tutorials/using-branches)
+  - how to capture changes from a remote server and merge the changes to the local repository directory
+  - how to view any conflicts from merging version histories across local repositories, compare them and preview before committing

   - collaborate with a team to test features on branches, or offshoots, of the main archive.
-   - create pull requests to request remote changes on a before local changes be integrated into the main branch that all members of the remote team will be working on.
+   - how to create pull requests to request remote changes on a before local changes be integrated into the main branch that all members of the remote team will be working on.
-   -
+   - how to undo by replacing changes with the previously saved content
 -
 -
 -